|CCH Product & Service||Website||Collecting Entity|

 However, we are not required to provide access where we believe doing so would:

-If you wish to have access to information AM holds about you, you should contact us by emailing us on email@example.com
+If you wish to have access to information CCH holds about you, you should contact us by emailing us on firstname.lastname@example.org

-We collect personal information about the other websites that are visited by computers that are used to visit our site.
+We collect personal information about the other websites that are visited by computers that are used to visit our website.
 This information may be aggregated to provide us with information about the types of webpages and websites, or particular webpages and websites, visited by computers that use our site.
-We may store the Internet Protocol (IP) address of your computer when you visit our site.
+We may store the Internet Protocol (IP) address of your computer when you visit our website.

 When you use the website, we send a cookie that gives each computer a unique identification number.
 Cookies do not identify individuals, although they do enable us to identify your browser type and internet service provider.
 Your browser may be configured to accept all cookies, reject all cookies or notify the user when a cookie is sent.
 If you reject all cookies, you may not be able to use our websites.

-If you no longer want to receive communications from us that are non-account related or legally required, you may request to opt-out from receiving such marketing communication by emailing us on firstname.lastname@example.org.
-We will not charge you for any request to opt-out and will process your request as soon as reasonably practicable.
+If you no longer want to receive communications from us that are non-account related or legally required, you may request to opt-out from receiving such marketing communication by emailing us on email@example.com.
+We will not charge you for any request to opt-out and will process your request in accordance with our legal obligations.

-If you believe your privacy has been interfered with and wish to make a complaint, please contact our Compliance Manager.
+If you believe your privacy has been interfered with and wish to make a complaint, please contact our Compliance Manager at firstname.lastname@example.org.
 The Compliance Manager will investigate your complaint and notify you of the outcome.